pH-7/Link2Payment/README.md

 ## Setting Up

-* Run composer to install the project dependencies
+* Run composer to install the project dependencies.
-* Create a database and import *database.sql* file
+* Create a database and import `database.sql` file.
-* Rename `.env.example` to `.env` and edit SITE_URL and DB details
+* Rename `.env.example` to `.env` and edit SITE_URL and DB details.

 ## License